Gender-inclusive writing

-As a university, we strive for an inclusive environment where everyone feels welcome and respected.
+As a university, we want to create an inclusive environment where everyone feels welcome and respected.

-Precise and respectful language is an essential part of this.
-Gender-inclusive writing is about using language that does not exclude anyone based on their gender.
+Respectful language is essential to this.
+Gender-inclusive writing is about using language that does not exclude any particular gender identity.

-This is not a matter of 'political correctness,' but of care and accuracy.
-This guide offers practical tips to make your communication more inclusive.
+This is not a matter of 'political correctness,' but about care and respect.
+This guide offers tips to make your communication more inclusive.

-A simple first step is to avoid words that specify a gender when it is not relevant.
-Instead, opt for a neutral description of a function or role.
+The first step is to avoid words that specify a gender when that is not relevant.
+Opt instead for a neutral description of a position or role.

 Instead ofUse

-The man/woman at the deskThe staff member at the desk
+The man/woman at the deskThe person at the desk

 OmbudsmanOmbudsperson

-Traditionally, English has often used masculine pronouns (he/his) as a generic reference.
-This can be easily avoided.
+Avoid using masculine pronouns (he/his) as a generic reference.

 When addressing a group or a person whose name you don't know, choose a general salutation that includes everyone.